abdusalamov/homebridge-starline/README.md

 }]
 ```

-### By default no one switch will be created for the Starline.
+### By default no switch will be created for the Starline.
 You do have the option to create more custom switches with different actions.
 Accessories with type `Switch` can send commands to you vehicle!
-You can add some custom accessories if you are learn API of Starline-online.
+You can add some custom accessories if you learn API of Starline-online.

 ```
 "platforms": [{